KhaliqSalako/north-star/journals/braden_towns.md

 ### 2/22/2023

 Today we started on front end authentication.
 We ran into some blockers as far as understanding how to apply the code that is in the cookbook.
 After asking for help, we were finally able to fix our errors.
-We got a very barebones login form made, and will be attempting to get it to work tomorrow.
+We got a very bare-bones login form made, and will be attempting to get it to work tomorrow.

 ### 2/21/2023